hsayed21/json-i18n-key/README.md

 - **Copilot AI Auto-Translate**: Automatically generate translation suggestions for new keys using GitHub Copilot AI, enhancing the translation workflow.
 - **Translation Path Configuration**: Customize your translation file paths and define the default language in your project’s settings.
 - **Search Keys and Values**: Search for keys or values that contain a specific string.
+- **Suggest Existing Keys for Reuse**: When adding a new translation key, the extension will suggest existing keys for reuse to avoid redundancy.

 ## How to Use